innoq/SCS/faq.md

 * Decisions that can only be made on the global level are called *macro architecture*.
-Actually, only very few things fall into this category, most importantly the protocol SCSs can use to communicate with each other, the approach used for UI integration, and possibly a a way to do data replication.
+Actually, only very few things fall into this category, most importantly the protocol SCSs can use to communicate with each other, the approach used for UI integration, and possibly a way to do data replication.

 Of course it is still possible to decide parts of the